-The Shpigler Law Firm helps U.S. citizens and lawful permanent residents (green card holders) bring their relatives to the United States or assist them in remaining here.
-We have years of experience with family-related immigration working with individuals in Atlanta, GA and throughout the United States.
+The Shpigler Law Firm LLC helps U.S. citizens and lawful permanent residents (green card holders) bring their relatives to the United States or assist them in remaining here.
+We have more than 30 years of experience with family-related immigration working with individuals in Atlanta, GA and throughout the United States.
 Call us at (770) 592-0009 for more information about our services.

 Immediate relatives include spouses of U.S. citizens, minor children (under 21) of U.S. citizens, certain spouses of deceased U.S. citizens, and parents of U.S. citizens (provided that the citizen petitioner is at least 21).

 If your family members do not fall into the "Immediate Relative" category, you may be able to obtain green cards for them using one of the following Preference categories: